thetechdude124/Adam-Optimization-From-Scratch/README.md

 The experiment setup was made in an effort to determine the performance of the custom Adam implementation against the more commonly used methods.
 Specifically, the experiment runs CustomAdam, SGD, RMSProp, and AdaGrad on 6 3-Dimensional functions (with each using the same weight initializations between ±1), each of which pose unique challenges.

-Here are the six functions used in this experiment, along with a diagram and key challenges. (diagram made in PowerPoint, source for these images and equations https://www.sfu.ca/~ssurjano/optimization.html)
+Here are the six functions used in this experiment, along with a diagram and key challenges (diagram made in PowerPoint, function diagrams and equations can be found at https://www.sfu.ca/~ssurjano/optimization.html):

 <p align = "center"><img src = "./images/LOSS_FUNCTIONS_DIAGRAM.jpg"></img></p>